Phone: 0800 288 882

 1 x secondary 2nd Stage (Alternate Regulator)

-• Accessory Clips: All equipment should be streamlined at all time to avoid damaging aquatic life and damaging your equipment.
-You must clip all items close to body.
-Alternate regulator must be attached using a quick release
+• Accessory Clips: All equipment should be streamlined at all times to avoid damaging aquatic life and damaging your equipment.
+You must clip all items close to your body.
+The alternate regulator must be attached using a quick release.

 • Dive Computer